davemolk/scripts/README.md

 ## tas
 throw against site (pull down archived links from Wayback Machine, run against the site, see what status codes currently are)

+## wl
+supply a url, get a wordlist (for that page only). adjust your results by filtering out terms, adding a minimum length, or requiring a certain instance count.

 # python
 ## tas
 throw against site (pull down archived links from Wayback Machine, run against the site, see what status codes currently are) (not concurrent...yet)